Organismweb/bolagslistan/README.md

 Basically it turns of ESLint rules relating to formatting and allows Prettier to format the code instead.
 It also reports formatting errors as ESLint issues.

+In User Settings in VS Code, set `"eslint.autoFixOnSave": true` if you want prettier to fix issues on every save.

 ## VS Code

 If your are using VS Code, the following plugins will be necessary.